boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-a-widget.md

     </body>
     ```

+    >**NOTE:** If you use hyphens in ID, your code may become more prone to errors and be harder to read while using Jquery.
+Instead, use underscores or camelCase if you are in control of the ID.

 3. In the body tag, you need to add the function to create a BoldBI instance with the following properties and call that function in the body using the `onload` attribute.
-Also, call the `loadDashboardWidget("{widget_name/widget_id}")` function with widget details.
+Additionally, you need to call the `loadDashboardWidget("{widget_name/widget_id}")` function with the widget details.

-    You can embed the dashboard widget using either `widget name` or `widget ID` like in the below samples.
+    You can embed the dashboard widget using either the `widget name` or `widget ID`, as shown in the samples below.

     ### Embed using widget name